KelliSnowden/KelliSnowden/README.md

   </a>
 </div>

-Hello!
+✨ Hello & Welcome! ✨

-I'm Kelli.
+I'm Kelli - it's nice to meet you! 😊

-After 10+ years working in healthcare, I am following my passion by pursing a career in IT and cybersecurity.
+I am to following my passion for technology and pursuing a career in IT and cybersecurity, after spending more than 10 years in the healthcare industry.

-I recently earned my Associate of Science in Information Technology and I am currently studying for the CompTIA Network+ certification while continuing my education in Cybersecurity and Information Assurance.
-I'm passionate about expanding my technical knowledge through hands-on home lab projects that help me build real-world skills in networking, troubleshooting, and cybersecurity.
+I recently earned my Associate of Science in Information Technology and am currently pursuing my Bachelor's degree in Cybersecurity and Information Assurance.
+I am also preparing for the CompTIA Network+ certification while continuing to expand my technical knowledge through hands-on home lab projects.

-***What got me interested in IT?***
+***What got me interested in IT***❔

 IT gives me the opportunity to combine problem-solving with creativity.
 Whether I'm designing a home lab, building a GitHub portfolio, or finding new ways to organize and present information, I enjoy being able to express my creative side while continuously learning new technologies.
 IT is a field that challenges me to think critically, but also gives me the freedom to create, build, and innovate.